sparors/ussd-docs/source/docs/using-record.md

 ## Check Record exist

-To check if a record is set and not null, use has method
+To check if a record is set and not null, use the has method

 ```php
 if ($record->has('name')) {
     echo "Name Already Set";